-Renewals due in March, April, May, and June 2021 postponed for six months
+Renewals due in March, April, May, and June 2021 postponed for 12 months

-Some FoodShare renewals are starting again in April 2021
+Some FoodShare renewals started again in April 2021

 Starting in July 2021, any renewals originally due in July 2021 and months after that will need to be completed.
 We are not able to postpone those renewals under current federal law.

-If you would have had a Six-Month Report due in March, April, May, or June 2021, you do not need to complete and submit the report.
+If you would have had a Six-Month Report due in March through November 2021, you do not need to complete and submit the report.

 If you do not provide all the necessary information, your agency will contact you for more information.